 Regarding Florida there have been a number of cases of smaller sharks attacking children and one argument is that people should not fish from the same beach where people swim, not a ban shark feeding in the Bahamas miles away!.
 Sharks will go for a fish that is on a hook, chasing it as it is reeled in and biting and pushing away other sharks to get there first.
 These sharks may back away from any human adults swimming or standing in the water since they are too big, but they may attack smaller children they way the would attack other small sharks that are looked upon as competition.
 The moral of the story is to separate fishing beaches from swimming beaches.

 This is also where it is also important to have relevant guidelines at shark feeds, so that sharks look upon divers as bystanders, not as competition for food.

 "Beware of Coconuts!"

-Yes, occasionally there are man-eaters out there but they are rare, and so are non-lethal attacks.
-If you want to put statistics in place, more people in the tropics die from coconuts that fall on their heads then from shark attack!
+Yes, occasionally there are man-eaters out there but they are rare, and shark attacks in general.
+If you want to put the statistics in place, more people in the tropics die from coconuts that fall on their heads then from shark attack!
 And in general, when it comes to diving or surfing, the most dangerous part is driving a car to get there, so let’s get things into perspective.
 Yes, sharks can be dangerous, so respect them.

 FATALITIES PER YEAR